 “Everything in the universe is connected, of course.
 It’s just a matter of using imagination to discover the links, and language to expand and enliven them.”

 But Robert Frost knew this before Tom Robbins was born.

 Shall we put it to the test?

 STEP ONE: I have chosen the word “Molokai” to be our unexpected beginning.

-STEP THREE: I will randomly select five of these products or services and write a fascinating ad for each of them beginning with the word, “Molokai.”
+STEP THREE: I will randomly select five of these products or services and write a fascinating radio ad for each of them beginning with the word, “Molokai.”

 The objective of this demonstration will be to show you how “everything in the universe is connected, of course,” and how you can leverage these connections to accomplish things you have never been able to accomplish before.

-I would happily tell you “what kinds of things” but when you have seen this technique demonstrated five times, you will come to your own conclusions.
+I would happily tell you “what kinds of things” but when you have seen this technique demonstrated five times, you will come to your own conclusion.
 The connectedness of everything around you will no longer be Robert Frost’s truth, or Tom Robbins’ truth, or my truth, but your truth, and no one will ever be able to take it away from you.

 Roy H. Williams